TiwKill/FolderStructureGenerator/README.md

 - Remix
 - Astro

+### Framework Options

+Each framework template can be customized with the following options:

+- **TypeScript** - Enable TypeScript support and configuration
+- **Tailwind CSS** - Include Tailwind CSS setup and configuration
+- **ESLint** - Add ESLint configuration for code quality

+These options can be toggled in the framework selection dropdown menu, allowing you to customize your project structure based on your needs.

 Each framework template includes:
 - Standard project layout
 - Essential configuration files
 - Common directories (components, pages, etc.)
 - Framework-specific files and folders
+- Optional TypeScript, Tailwind CSS, and ESLint configurations

+## 📤 Export Options

+The application supports multiple export formats:

+1. **JSON Format**
+   - Machine-readable format
+   - Perfect for importing into other tools
+   - Preserves all structure metadata

+2. **Tree Format**
+   - Visual tree representation
+   - Easy to read and share
+   - Shows hierarchical relationships

+3. **Directory Format**
+   - Simple text-based format
+   - Shows folder/file hierarchy
+   - Easy to copy and paste

+4. **ZIP Download**
+   - Downloads the structure as a ZIP file
+   - Creates empty files and folders
+   - Ready to use in your project

+5. **Directory Download**
+   - Downloads the structure as a folder
+   - Creates actual files and folders
+   - Perfect for starting a new project

 ## ⚡ Keyboard Shortcuts